gvwilson/thirdbit/src/fiction/iffy/index.md

-She moved the frying pan off the induction loop and turned around to wrap her arms around the skinny young woman who had somehow replaced the skinny little girl she used to sing songs to at bedtime.
+She moved the frying pan off the induction loop and turned around to wrap her arms around the skinny young woman who had somehow replaced the skinny little girl she used to sing to at bedtime.
 "I love you too, *cho*," she said, kissing Iffy's shaved head.
 "But when your chance comes, you take it, aright?"
-She squeezed Iffy.
+She squeezed Iffy before releasing her.
 "Now, gimme some room."

 A few minutes later Iffy sat down on deck